myna/myna-html/README.md

     <script>
       Myna.init({ "experiments": [
-        { "uuid": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", "class": "myna" }
+        { "uuid": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", "class": "myna", "default": "variant1" }
       ]})
     </script>
     <!-- End of Myna integration -->

 You can try this now by copying-and-pasting this code into a web page of your own.
-The text `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` needs to be replaced by the UUID of your experiment.
-We'll eventually do this for you as part of the Myna dashboard.
+You'll need to customise the following:

+ - replace `aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa` with the UUID of your experiment;
+ - replace `variant1` with the name of one of the variants from your experiment.

-This code snippet associates your experiment with a CSS class, in this case `myna`.
-All you need to do is tag the different parts of your variants and conversion goals with the same CSS class. *Myna for HTML* does the rest for you.
+The snippet associates your experiment with a CSS class, in this case `myna`.
+All you need to do is tag the different parts of your variants and conversion goals with the same CSS class.
+Our code automagically adds all of the Myna goodness to your page.

 ## Designing your variants